rafabene/cicd-kb8s/README.md

 ```

-Perform a build using Jenkins
+Perform the first build manually using Jenkins.
+This will enable the SCM polling.

 ## Open the application

 ```
-cd ola-mundo
+cd ola-mundo/
 ./open-app.sh
 ```